-Click on one of the files that you added to the "files with file listings" list.
-EditPad Pro then shows the raw contents of that file in the "contents of the selected file" box.
-EditPad Pro also shows the file and folder paths that has detected in that file in the "file paths found in the selected file" list.
-The settings on the right hand side of the Import File Listings screen determine how EditPad Pro detects those paths.
+Click on one of the files that you added to the “files with file listings” list.
+EditPad Pro then shows the raw contents of that file in the “contents of the selected file” box.
+EditPad Pro also shows the file and folder paths that it has detected in that file in the “file paths found in the selected file” list.
+The settings on the right-hand side of the Import File Listings screen determine how EditPad Pro detects those paths.
 EditPad Pro automatically filters out anything that does not look like a valid path.

 Choose one of the options in the “split file into a list of file paths” box to tell EditPad Pro how your list of paths is delimited.
 If your list doesn’t use a consistent delimiter, select “search for paths” to tell EditPad Pro to extract all absolute paths from the file, regardless of any other text that may occur in the file.
 If you want EditPad Pro to extract only certain paths from the file, select one of the two “custom regex” options and type in a regular expression in the box below them.
 The “custom regex to search for paths” option needs a regular expression that matches the paths you want to mark in the file selection.
 EditPad Pro uses the whole regex match as the path unless it contains a named capturing group called “path”.
 E.g. ^File=(?'path'.*) extracts the paths from “File” values in an .ini file.
 The “custom regex to split file” option needs a regular expression that matches the delimiters between those paths.
 E.g. [\r\n;]+ allows line breaks and semicolons as delimiters.